xymaxim/ytpb/README.rst

 *(DISCLAMER: Work in progress.
 Any ideas and contributions are welcome.)*

 *Ytpb* is a playback for YouTube live streams written in Python.
-It lets you go back to past moments beyond the limit of the standard player.
+It lets you go back to past moments beyond the limits of the standard web player.
 You can keep stream excerpts by downloading audio and/or video and capturing images or play them instantly (without downloading) in your video player via MPEG-DASH.

+*Ytpb* is a playback for YouTube live streams written in Python.
+It lets you go back to past moments beyond the limits of the web player.
+You can keep stream excerpts by downloading audio and/or video and capturing images or play them instantly (without downloading) in your video player via MPEG-DASH.

 **Features**

 - Command line interface (CLI) and Python library

+- Rewind live streams far beyond the limits of the web player

-- Download audio and/or video excerpts of live streams
+- *Download audio and/or video excerpts*

+  - Save excerpts in different available audio and video formats
   - Precisely cut to exact moments without slow re-encoding

+- *Play and rewind instantly via MPEG-DASH*

+  - Compose MPEG-DASH manifests to play it in your favorite player
+  - Transcode/download excerpts into local files with FFmpeg
+  - Play and rewind streams reactively and interactively (mpv only)

 - Capture a single frame or create time-lapse images

-- Compose MPEG-DASH manifests to play excerpts instantly
-- Play and rewind streams interactively (mpv only)
-- Makes use of `yt-dlp <https://github.com/yt-dlp/yt-dlp/>`_ to reliably extract information about videos
+- Makes use of yt-dlp to reliably extract information about videos

 .. contents:: **Table of contents**
    :depth: 2